Klabautermann

 A Klabautermann on a ship ―Froｍ Anton von Werner (illustr.); Ludwig von Henk (1885) [1882] Zur See.

 A Klabautermann (/de/) "hobgoblin"; or Kalfater ("caulker" (Note: Temme (1840), repr. in Klee (1885), Altmann tr.
-(2006).)) is a water kobold that assists Frisian, German or Dutch sailors and fishermen on the North Sea in their duties.
+(2006).)) is a water kobold in Frisian, German and Dutch folklore that assists sailors and fishermen on the North Sea in their duties.

 Dutch/Belgian tales of kaboutermanneken described them as cave dwellers in mountains, who may help out humans who put out offerings of bread and butter, sometimes out in the open, but other times at their millhouse or farmstead.
+Belief in the Klabautermann dates to at least the 1770s, with written records beginning in the 1810s.

 Nomenclature

 The Klabautermann (also spelt Klaboterman, Klabotermann, Kalfatermann), sometimes even referred to by the name "kobold" is a creature from the beliefs of fishermen and sailors of Germany's north coast, the Low Countries (Netherlands, etc.) in the North Sea and the Baltic countries as well.

 The Estonian counterpart are called kotermann or potermann, borrowed from foreign speech.